 Specifies the number of times MySQL Router should attempt to generate a password when creating user account with the password validation rules.
 The default value is 20.
 The valid range is 1 to 10000.

 The most likely reason for failure is due to custom validate_password settings with unusual requirements such as a 50 character minimum.
-In that fail scenario, either --force-password-validation is set to true and/or the mysql_native_password MySQL Server plugin is disabled (this plugin allows bypassing validation).
+In that fail scenario, it is likely that --force-password-validation is set to true.

 • --force